-- a) Development should respond to the site's natural topography and general landform, minimizing excavation and potential visual impacts. - b) To create an appropriate landform across the development area that takes into account and responds to site natural features such as riparian corridors and remnant bushland. - c) Encourage appropriate dwelling design to suit the topography of lots. - d) Development should respond to the site's natural topography and general landform, minimizing excavation and potential visual impacts. - a) Minimise the incidence of cut and full and alterations in finished ground levels after subdivision site grading works.
+- a) Development should respond to the site's natural topography and general landform, minimizing excavation and potential visual impacts. - b) To create an appropriate landform across the development area that takes into account and responds to site natural features such as riparian corridors and remnant bushland. - c) Encourage appropriate dwelling design to suit the topography of lots. - a) Minimise the incidence of cut and full and alterations in finished ground levels after subdivision site grading works.